MicrosoftDocs/quantum-docs-pr/articles/overview/quantum-computers-and-simulators.md

 Microsoft is developing a quantum computer based on topological qubits.
 A topological qubit will be less impacted by changes in its environment, therefore reducing the degree of external error correction.
 Topological qubits feature increased stability and resistance to environmental noise, which means they can more readily scale and remain reliable longer.

-## Microsoft and IonQ partnership
+## Microsoft and quantum hardware partnerships

-In 2019, Microsoft and IonQ, a quantum computer manufacturer, announced a partnership to make their laser-based quantum computers available to developers and researchers via the cloud.
-Users will be able to use Microsoft’s Quantum Development Kit (QDK) and Q# to write quantum programs and run them on IonQ hardware.
+Microsoft is partnering with quantum hardware manufacturers IonQ, Honeywell, and QCI to make quantum computers accessible to developers in the future.
+Leveraging the Azure Quantum platform, developers will be able to use Microsoft’s Quantum Development Kit (QDK) and Q# to write quantum programs and run them remotely.

 ## Quantum computations